They say you are what you eat – but did you know that the acidity of your mouth changes directly because of your diet?

 Can Acidic Foods Be Healthy Too?

-It is important to realize that it is impossible to avoid dietary acids altogether.
+It is important to know that it is impossible to avoid dietary acids altogether.
 In fact, just because a food is acidic does not mean that you should not eat it!
-This is particularly relevant when discussing healthy foods such as unsweetened fruit juices.
+This is particularly relevant when discussing healthy foods that are acidic such as unsweetened fruit juices, tomatoes and citrus fruit.

-However, unlike fruit, many other acidic foods provide a negligible health benefit.
-These ‘bad’ acidic foods generally fall into the ‘junk’ food category – high sugar content drinks and sweets.
-Particularly bad are sugary foods that stick to the teeth like gummy lollies.
+However, unlike fruit, certain acidic foods provide a negligible health benefit.‘Bad’ acidic foods generally fall into the ‘junk’ food category – high sugar content drinks and sweets.
+Gummy sweets and lollies are particularly bad as they stick to the teeth.

-“Many dairy products, such as natural yoghurt, cheese and milk, contain beneficial minerals that help strengthen your teeth.
-Calcium, in particular, is essential to the formation and maintenance of healthy teeth, and is widely regarded as a vital element for good overall health,” explains Alice.
+“Most dairy products, such as natural yoghurt, cheese and milk, contain beneficial minerals that help strengthen your teeth.
+In particular, calcium, which is essential to the formation and maintenance of healthy teeth and is widely regarded as a vital element for good overall health,” explains Alice.

-As a rule of thumb, most dairy products are laden with enough good minerals to help counteract their acidity.
-The exceptions to this are sweetened dairy products, such as flavoured milks and ice-creams.
+As a rule of thumb, most dairy products are laden with enough good minerals to help counteract any acidity.
+The exceptions to this are sweetened dairy products, such as flavoured milk and ice-creams, which contain sugar which is harmful to your teeth.

 What Can You Do to Manage Your Oral pH?